batrudinych/s3-redeploy/README.md

 ```
 --pattern
 ```
 *Optional.* Glob pattern, applied to the `cwd` directory.
 Defaults to `./**`, which means all the files inside the current directory and subdirectories will be processed. **Should be passed in quotes in linux to be treated as a string.** One more thing: `--cwd /home/user/website --pattern './**'` and `--cwd /home/user --pattern './website/**'` means different things.
-In the second case, all the file names will have `website/` prefix comparing to the results of the first case.
+In the second case, all the file names will have `website/` prefix comparing to the results of the first case. **If no files match the pattern, the script will exit and leave bucket as is.
+This is done in order to prevent occasional bucket clearance due to wrong `pattern`/`cwd` combination**
 ```
 --gzip
 ```